Our Kansas City Slip & Fall Attorney Can Help

 Additionally, the investigation into a slip and fall case can be challenging.
 Most property owners correct the problem after the accident.
 Therefore, an attorney must search diligently for other evidence that proves your fall was because of negligence or other wrongdoing on the part of the property owner.

 A property owner also may raise several defenses, such as comparative negligence and trespassing, that could be difficult to overcome.
-An experienced slip and fall attorney in Kansas City is prepared for these tactics and understands how to fight back to protect your legal rights and best interests.
+Our experienced slip and fall attorney in Kansas City is prepared for these tactics and understands how to fight back to protect your legal rights and best interests.

-Contact a Kansas City Slip & Fall Attorney for a Strategy Session
+Contact our Kansas City Slip & Fall Attorney for a Strategy Session

 The Law Office of Kevin J. McManus handles a variety of premises liability cases, including slips, trips, and falls in Kansas City and throughout Kansas and Missouri.
 Our Kansas City slip and fall attorney understands how to investigate these cases to identify responsible parties and gather evidence that proves fault and liability.
 We know how to fight unfair defense tactics designed to cheat you out of the compensation you deserve after being injured on another person’s property.